1. Why are games so blurry nowadays?

 2. You have control

-This section explains the control you have over Anti-Aliasing in Ardaria and what you can tweak to achieve your desired image quality.
-The default settings are not necessarily the best; they are simply Unreal Engine 5's defaults.
-If you find better settings that work across different configurations, feel free to share them with me on Discord, and I’ll consider making them the default.
+In Ardaria, you can control anti-aliasing settings to tweak the image quality according to your preferences.
+The default settings may not provide the best sharpness, as they rely on Unreal Engine 5's standard configurations.
+If you discover better settings for various systems, feel free to share them with me on Discord, and I might consider making them the default.

-We primarily rely on three technologies to tackle aliasing: Anti-Aliasing, Upscaling, and Downsampling.
-For more technical details, check out these posts on Reddit:
+We focus on three key technologies to handle aliasing: Anti-Aliasing, Upscaling, and Downsampling.
+For deeper technical insights, check out these discussions on Reddit:

 3. More settings